SowmyaVenky/AzureSynapseExperiments/ADLS_Security/ADLS_Security_Ideas.md

 * This page details out various options we can use to organize the data in a data lake and secure it in many ways using Azure's RBAC, ABAC and ACL.

 * The highest grain of access control available for us is the Role based access control (RBAC).
-We can create custom role names and add different permissions to it.
-Once that role is created, we can apply that role to the resource we want to control.
+There are various in-built roles available in Azure and when we look at the scope of the ADLS permissions, we have two important built-in roles.
+Storage Blob Data Contributor (Read / Write), Storage Blob Data Reader (Read only access), and Storage blob Data Owner (Read, Write, ACL ops etc.) We can assign this role to a group we define (that represents a group of users), and scope it to the level of either a storage account or a specific container.

 <img src="./images/adls_sec_001.png" />